pbklink/motif-core/etc/motif-core.api.md

     export type GetDataItemCorrectnessIdEventHandler = (this: void) => CorrectnessId;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "ShortDepthSideGridRecordStore" is marked as @public, but its signature references "GridRecordStore" which is marked as @internal
 // Warning: (ae-missing-release-tag) "ShortDepthSideGridRecordStore" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)